bruzzers/SiumNotification/README.md

 # SiumNotification
-Flutter App, send firebase notification to all Devices connette
+Flutter App, send firebase notification to all Devices connected